A Brief History of the Centre for Inquiry Canada

 But some cities in Canada had blanket policies against running any ad that is religious, political or ideological.
 This raised a critical debate about free expression in the public space.

-However, the Canadian Atheist Bus Campaign story has a happy ending, and a CFI victory.
+However, the Canadian Atheist Bus Campaign story has a happy ending, and a CFIC victory.
 On the local scene, champions of free speech emerged.
 For example, Alex Cullen, an Ottawa Councilor and Chair of the City’s Transit Committee, championed an appeal that ultimately saw Ottawa City Council conduct a vote, in front of groups of children bused in from local Christian schools, and pass a motion by 13-7 to allow the ads to proceed.

 Then later that year the Supreme Court of Canada ruled unanimously that BC Transit had violated Charter free speech rights by refusing to display political ads by the Canadian Federation of Students, a landmark ruling on the responsibility of public agencies to be bound by Canada’s Charter of Rights and Freedoms.
-This precedent guaranteed that all cities across Canada would have to run atheist ads, and other ads that might make controversial claims about religion, alternative medicine and other matters related to CFI’s mandate.
-CFI therefore proceeded to run atheist ads in Kamloops and Kelowna, BC the following year.
+This precedent guaranteed that all cities across Canada would have to run atheist ads, and other ads that might make controversial claims about religion, alternative medicine and other matters related to CFI Canada’s mandate.
+CFI Canada therefore proceeded to run atheist ads in Kamloops and Kelowna, BC the following year.
 Then, as a further twist on the story, Kelowna became the first jurisdiction in the world to enjoy the dubious honour of having atheist ads stolen off its bus, an action that merely served to increase support and attention.

-Professionalizing our Institution
+Professionalizing the Institution

-With the increase in visibility from the Canadian Atheist Bus Campaign and its growing body of educational events and media appearances across Canada, CFI moved to professionalize and institutionalize itself.
+With the increase in visibility from the Canadian Atheist Bus Campaign and its growing body of educational events and media appearances across Canada, CFIC moved to professionalize and institutionalize itself.
 In late 2009 and during 2010, the organization hired new employees, with branch directors appointed in key locations: Ethan Clow in Vancouver, Brahim Abdenbi in Montreal, Nate Phelps in Calgary and Pam Walls in Toronto.
 Nate Phelps, the estranged son of Pastor Fred Phelps from the notorious Westboro Baptist Church, has worked with CFI to become a major champion of gay rights and church-state separation.
 Meanwhile, Justin Trottier was promoted to the new position of National Executive Director.

-After receiving charity status from the Canada Revenue Agency in September 2009, CFI launched what would become an annual year end fundraising campaign, campaigns that would see financial support matched by donations from various large donors.
+After receiving charity status from the Canada Revenue Agency in September 2009, CFIC launched what would become an annual year end fundraising campaign, campaigns that would see financial support matched by donations from various large donors.

-CFI had emerged as an independent, completely Canadian-led, highly-visible national charitable organization.
+CFIC had emerged as an independent, completely Canadian-led, highly-visible national charitable organization.